Page Navigation

 :::

-We use three colon symbols :::, called a “fence”, to mark the start and end of pages.
+With fence syntax, we use three colon symbols :::, called a “fence”, to mark the start and end of pages.
 This notation is commonly used in Quarto for a variety of use cases, like defining subfigures in images.

-In the starting fence, you need to define the class as .sd_page and provide a page id (e.g. welcome and page2 in the example above).
+In the starting fence, you need to define the class as .sd_page and provide a page id (e.g. page1 and page2 in the example above).
 Then anything you put between the page fences will appear on that page.

 If you are using RStudio, you can also make use of the page gadget to create pages under the “Addins” dropdown menu.
 You can easily link the gadget with a keyboard shortcut from the “Tools” menu.
 Check out this blog post for a detailed walkthrough.